lbasyal/Sentiment-Analysis-with-ML-models/README.md

-# Sentiment-Analysis-with-ML-models
+# Sentiment Analysis with ML Models

-Sentiment Analysis is an application of Natural Language Processing (NLP) which deals with text classification.
-This methodology classifies the text into various sentiments e.g., Positive or Negative, Happy, Sad or Neutral.
-The goal of this technique is to extract the underlying sentiment of a text that has been used in different social media platforms.
-This technique can also be said to be as Opinion Mining.
+Sentiment Analysis, a branch of Natural Language Processing (NLP), involves text classification to determine sentiments such as positive, negative, happy, sad, or neutral within text data.
+Its goal is to discern the underlying sentiment in text, commonly found in social media and other platforms, a field also known as Opinion Mining.

+## Project Overview

-This program depicts the exloration of sentiment analysis with Text Blob, Vader and Bag of Words Vectorization-based Models.
-The data which has been used in this project can be found in kaggle: https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis?resource=download&select=data.csv
+This program explores sentiment analysis using Text Blob, Vader, and Bag of Words Vectorization-based models.
+The dataset used in this project is available on Kaggle: [Financial Sentiment Analysis Dataset](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis?resource=download&select=data.csv).

+Feel free to dive into this project to understand how various ML models can be applied to sentiment analysis in the context of financial data.